CayMac-Team/ROMSimmProgrammer/README.md

 All Links point to the original creater repositories by Doug Brown.

+### Instruction Manual
+Mac84 (Steve) took his time and created this amazing manual for the ROM Simm programmer.
+Your work os greatly appreciated.

+Please see the PDF manual listed above.

 ### SIMMProgrammer - MacOS & Windows - Latest
 This is the main software you run on your Windows or Mac to communicate with the programmer.
 Also used to update the firmware. https://github.com/dougg3/mac-rom-simm-programmer.software/releases